romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which tools can be used to tamper with Git history and erase sensitive data?
+Q: Which tools can be used to tamper with Git history and erase sensitive data?
 <details><summary>Show the answer</summary><p>

 - **git filter-repo and BFG Repo-Cleaner**